Reviewable/nodefire/README.md

  *         the transaction is in progress.
 Defaults to true.
  *     {number} timeout A number of milliseconds after which to time out the transaction and
  *         reject the promise with 'timeout'.
+ *     {boolean} debugPermissionDenied Set to false to skip permission diagnostics, including
+ *         prefetch failures.
+Defaults to true.
  * @return {Promise} A promise that is resolved with the (normalized) committed value if the
  *     transaction committed or with undefined if it aborted, or rejected with an error.
  */